 Well, it’s not that difficult.

-You are not going to write an essay, just pointers and things you notice that could be important.
+You will not write an essay, just pointers and things you notice that could be important.

-For example, you can make a note of the number of reps and intensity level for each exercise.
+For example, you can note each exercise’s number of reps and intensity level.
 If you make adjustments, you can note that down as well.

-For example, the client is a new mom and her baby is keeping her up all night and so her energy levels are down.
+For example, the client is a new mom, and her baby keeps her up all night, so her energy levels are down.